pudly/schmopera-hugo/content/articles/don-pasquale.md

 </figure>

-South Florida favourite Laura Léon sang a sharp-witted Norina with an agile soprano voice and crowd-pleasing charm.
+South Florida favourite [Laura Léon](/scene/people/laura-leon/) sang a sharp-witted Norina with an agile soprano voice and crowd-pleasing charm.
 Her animated acting and playful interpretation were matched by tenor Zackery Morris, whose warm tone softened an emotive Ernesto's youthful melodrama – "I'll search for a far off land so I can moan unnoticed," he laments upon his self-sacrificing break-up with Norina – with a balance of humour and genuine tenderness.

-Baritone Paul La Rosa's Doctor Malatesta checked all the buffo boxes: sarcastic, scheming, swooping in with a mischievous smile and an elaborate plot to hoodwink the titular Don and reunite the stymied lovers.
+Baritone [Paul La Rosa](/scene/people/paul-la-rosa/)'s Doctor Malatesta checked all the buffo boxes: sarcastic, scheming, swooping in with a mischievous smile and an elaborate plot to hoodwink the titular Don and reunite the stymied lovers.
 La Rosa sang with a rich voice and a smart sense of comic timing.
 Joined by bass Tony Dillon in the title role, the duo's impressive, rapid-fire patter song in "Cheti, cheti immantinente" was an audience favourite.

+>Opera Fusion achieved a lot with a little, proving that even on a small stage, for a small crowd, with a small budget, opera can still stir up big feelings.

 In _Don Pasquale_, old-fashioned tropes abound, Norina posing as a timid, obedient bride turned unbearable shrew – but the character Léon brought to life was neither end of this false dichotomy.
 "I've a head for whimsy, but an excellent heart," she mused in her introductory aria, an autobiographical quip easy to imagine headlining Norina's Bumble profile.
 Léon’s Norina was strong and self-assured with a streak of silly, taking antiquated ideals to task with a little help from Doctor Malatesta, but mostly with her own sense of candour, humour, and justice.